ParkinsonLab/Metatranscriptome-Workshop/README.md

 -   The kaiju command you would use is given below:
     -   `kaiju -t nodes.dmp -f kaiju_db.fmi -i mouse1_mRNA.fastq -z 4 -o mouse1_classification.tsv`
 -   The command line parameters are:
-    -   `-t`: The heiarchal representation of the taxonomy IDs
+    -   `-t`: The hierarchal representation of the taxonomy IDs
     -   `-f`: The precomputed index for kaiji
     -   `-i`: The input reads
     -   `-z`: The number of threads supported on your system